loading...

 2. You can flexibly combine models, tools, and strategies during node configuration and enhance contextual coherence and process transparency through memory and logging functions.

-3. If the default strategies do not meet business requirements, custom strategies can be created in the plugin module to develop intelligent workflows better tailored to specific enterprise or scenario needs.
+3. If the default strategies do not meet business requirements, custom strategies can be created in the Services & Tools module to develop intelligent workflows better tailored to specific enterprise or scenario needs.

 Prev KnowledgeFocus LLM